I calculate the force Zion Williamson’s vertical jump generates. This showcases his ungodly athletic gift at 6’6″ tall, weighing 285 pounds!

 Zion weighs 285 pounds or 129.274 kilograms, and the net force equation is .

 With Zion, the force applied to the floor must equal the sum of the net upward force he generates.
-This includes his downward body weight, which pulls him down.
+This includes his downward body weight, which pulls him back down.

-Zion’s generated force now calculates to the following:
+Zion’s generated force now comes out to:

 Visualizing the force generated by Zion Williamson’s vertical jump

-- 1000 newtons of force is the same as a 102-kilogram or 225-pound person standing on top of you.
+- Imagine a 225-pound person (102 kilograms) standing on top of you.
+That’s 1,000 newtons of force.

 - Weight training